What is Ramsar Convention?

 - National Wetland Inventory and Assessment was carried out by ISRO. they used remote sensing satellites from 2006 to 2011 and were able to map around two lakh wetlands in India.

-Owing to the competitive nature of the UPSC Exams, the depth of knowledge that is to be possessed by students needs to be dealt with tactically.
-Go through this bulleted list of important facts about the Ramsar Convention:
+Owing to the competitive nature of the UPSC exam, the depth of knowledge that is to be possessed by students needs to be dealt with tactically.
+Go through this bulleted list of important facts about the Ramsar Convention UPSC topic to be well-versed in this area:

 - Ramsar Convention is the only internationally recognized treaty that centers itself around a specific ecosystem.